mvemily/mvemily.github.io/README.md

 We're planning to use the jekyll theme 'agency' https://github.com/raviriley/agency-jekyll-theme

+# How to add content
+## Making a new post
+Posts can be added by duplicating one of the example md files under /_posts/ directory.

 # Running Jekyll locally

 ## Use a Ruby Version Manager
 Using a Ruby version manager like `rbenv` or `rvm` allows you to manage Ruby versions and gem installations without requiring superuser permissions.